Professional Education Programs

 Employment rate

 Arizona continues to experience a severe teacher shortage and ranks first in the United States in terms of turnover rate of teachers (Carver-Thomas & Darling-Hammond, 2017).
 In 2017, Arizona’s turnover rate was calculated as 24% compared to the average turnover rate among all states which was 10% (Carver-Thomas & Darling-Hammond, 2017).
-For the teacher openings in Arizona needing to be filled for the 2020-2021 school year, as of September 2021, 26% of these Arizona teacher positions across the state remain unfilled and an additional 55% of these Arizona teacher positions “were filled by individuals not meeting standard teacher requirements” (Moffit & Wing, 2021).
+For the teacher openings in Arizona needing to be filled for the 2023-2024 school year, as of September 2023, approximately 30% of these Arizona teacher positions across the state remain unfilled and an additional 53% of these Arizona teacher positions were “filled by individuals not meeting standard teacher requirements (using alternative methods)” (Wing, Wilson, Rossini, & Goodwin, 2023).
 The annual US Department of Education Teacher Shortage Areas report further documents teacher shortages for the state of Arizona.
-Given the significant teacher shortage Arizona schools/districts continue to face, NAU PEP hosts an annual Teacher Career Fair to connect employees with NAU candidates during the final semester of their program of study as well as with recent NAU graduates.
+Given the significant teacher shortage Arizona schools/districts continue to face, NAU PEP hosts an annual Career Fair to connect employees with NAU candidates during the final semester of their program of study as well as with recent NAU graduates.
 Below are marketing flyers for the past three years.

 NAU also collects self-report employment data from candidates through the T-PREP Exit Survey administered at the conclusion of student teaching.
 The survey items ask if the candidate has already been offered a teaching position for the next school year.
+Starting in AY 2021-2022, NAU transitioned to using the NExT (Network for Excellence in Teaching) Common Metrics Instruments, which include an Exit Survey (to collect satisfaction data from candidates near the end of their final/student teaching semester) and a Transition to Teaching Survey (administered to program completers approximately one-year post-graduation); the NExT Exit Survey replaced the T-PREP Exit Survey.
+The NExT Common Metrics Instruments also includes a Supervisor Survey to collect employer satisfaction data about program completers for their first-year teaching.
+All of these NExT surveys are aligned with each other as well as the InTASC standards.
+These NExT Surveys are proprietary instruments and have evidence of validity and reliability.
 Additionally, NAU and the state’s third party vendor Heartland ECSI (Educational Computer Systems, Inc.) collect employment verification data for the subset of NAU candidates who were members of the Arizona Teachers Academy (ATA) at NAU.
-These employment data are collected for ATA at NAU members in order to verify completion of the ATA teaching service commitment, and they started being collected in December 2020 for FY 2020 program completers.
+These employment data are collected for ATA at NAU members in order to verify completion of their ATA teaching service commitment, and they started being collected in December 2020 for AY 2019-2020 ATA at NAU program completers.

 Analysis, Interpretation & Use of Data

 T-PREP Exit Survey data for the ability of our candidates to be hired have been relatively consistent.
-At the end of student teaching, the percentage of candidates responding to that question indicating they had already been offered a teaching position for the next school year was 46%, 48%, and 53% in AYs 2018-2019, 2019-2020, and 2020-2021, respectively.
+At the end of student teaching, the percentage of candidates responding to that question indicating they had already been offered a teaching position for the next school year was 46%, 48%, and 53%, and in AYs 2018-2019, 2019-2020, and 2020-2021, respectively.
 Results are shared internally with program faculty and leadership through a PEP Initial Teacher Preparation Coordinating Council meeting.
+Due to a data collection issue with the implementation of the NExT Exit Survey, candidates were not asked if they had already been offered a teaching position for the next school year on the AY 2021-2022 NExT Exit Survey administered in Fall 2021 and Spring 2022; this was corrected for the AY 2022-2023 NExT Exit Survey with questions about whether candidates already have teaching positions for the next school year being added to the survey.
+For AY 2022-2023 NExT Exit Survey, 56% of respondents responded that they have already been offered a teaching position for next school year.
+Further, 93% of respondents to the Spring/Summer 2023 NExT Transition to Teaching Survey of AY 2021-2022 program completers indicated they were employed in an educational setting.

 Additionally, NAU’s 2016 Self-Study Report provided employment data requested from the Arizona Department of Education (ADE).
 In March 2021, NAU worked with ADE to approve a new data sharing request contract.
 In Spring 2021, NAU PEP completed a new data request for employment data for initial teacher preparation program graduates from the past 5 years.
 The requested employment data for initial teacher preparation program graduates was received from ADE in Fall 2021.
-NAU PEP is currently working with NAU’s Institutional and Research Analysis Office on aggregating and reporting for this massive, raw data file.
-NAU PEP plans to analyze and interpret these employment data and share findings with stakeholders during AY 2022-2023.
+NAU PEP is currently working with NAU’s Strategic Planning, Institutional Research, and Analytics (SPIRA) Office on aggregating and reporting for this massive, raw data file.
+Finally, in September 2023, ADE launched a new data management program; this program allows the state to track employment data of teachers that is tagged to higher education institutions and teacher education programs.
+PEP was able to request accessible and usable state employment data during AY 2023-2024.

 Analysis, Interpretation, & Use of Data

 As noted above, in March 2021, NAU worked with ADE to approve a new data sharing request contract.
 NAU PEP has submitted an employment data request to ADE to obtain Arizona employment information for NAU’s advanced program completers for the past five years; these data will allow for tracking of the employment of our advanced program graduates working for a public school or district in Arizona.
 The requested employment data for advanced program graduates was received from ADE in Fall 2021.
-NAU PEP is currently working with NAU’s Institutional and Research Analysis Office on aggregating and reporting for this massive, raw data file.
-NAU PEP plans to analyze these employment data and share findings with stakeholders during AY 2022-2023.
+NAU PEP is currently working with NAU’s Strategic Planning, Institutional Research, and Analytics (SPIRA) Office on aggregating and reporting for this massive, raw data file.
+NAU PEP plans to analyze these employment data and share findings with stakeholders during AY 2023-2024.

 Initial teacher preparation programs: